Key Takeaways

 Look for the websites competing with the huge brands.

-Link building is still an important part of SEO in 2024 and it will be very difficult for your website to rank without any backlinks.
+Link building is still an important part of your SEO strategy in 2026 and it will be very difficult for your website to rank without any backlinks.

-What you are interested in are dofollow links from websites with a high Domain Authority and/or high relevance for your niche.
+What you are interested in are “dofollow” links from websites with a high Domain Authority (DA) and/or high relevance for your niche.

 10. Link analysis

 It all starts with a proper analysis.
-Here you find out what your current backlink profile is and find link building opportunities.
+Here you find out what your current backlink profile is and find link building opportunities to support your SEO strategy 2026.

 ✅ 10.1 Prepare a file for link building opportunities

-Make an excel file or Google sheet where you will add the link opportunities you find.
-Name the columns URL, DA (for domain authority), Contact (to add the mail of link to contact form), Status (color coding for easier overview – red for dead end, yellow for in progress, green for link received) and Notes.
+Make an excel file or Google Sheet where you will add the link opportunities you find.
+Name the columns: URL, DA (for Domain Authority), Contact (to add the email or link to the contact form), Status (color-coding for easier overview – red for dead end, yellow for in progress, green for link received), and Notes.

-The type of links we will be adding are mentions, lost links for reclamation, easy competitor links and outreach suggestions
+The types of links we will be adding are mentions, lost links for reclamation, easy competitor links, and outreach suggestions.

 ✅ 10.2 Check out your mentions